psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 In 1872, Askew Roberts, editor of the *Bye-Gones* "hyperlocal" version of *Notes & Queries* published via the Oswestry Advertizer (Oswestry being a Shropshire town a few miles North-West of Shreswbury) appears to have contributed a further note on the topic to *Notes & Queries* [*Vol 10 Iss 256*](https://archive.org/details/sim_notes-and-queries_1872-11-23_10_256/page/408/mode/2up), p409, published November 23rd, 1872.
 His note was perhaps inspired by the question to *Bye-Gones* of October 20th, 1872, (p98) on the question of All Saints' Eve customs in which "Cynog",  the questioner, asked: *I should very much like to see, in __Bye-gones__, an account of the manner in which the festival is kept *this* year of grace, 1872, in the Borders of Wales.*

-> Hallow E’en at Oswestry.—
+> Hallow E'en at Oswestry.—
 >
 > I don't think Brand, Hone, or Chambers says anything of a custom that still prevails on the borders of Wales on the eve of All Saints.
 Numerous parties of children go round the houses, singing at the doors songs, of which the following are popular samples :—
 >